altanizio/Road-Safety-Performance-Function/README.md

 # RSPF - Road Safety Performance Function

 A Python package for modeling road safety performance using **Negative Binomial regression**.
-This package is designed to help traffic safety researchers fit, analyze, and visualize crash prediction models with robust diagnostics.
+This package is designed to help traffic safety researchers fit, analyze, and visualize crash prediction models with diagnostics.

 ---